 – Ships of Sea Museum (formerly Scarbrough Mansion) is an unusual Regency-Greek Revival house designed by Savannah architect William Jay.
 The house was built for the prominent merchant, planter, and inventor, William Scarbrough.
 It was Mr. Scarbrough who led the enterprise to build and launch the Steamship Savannah, the first steam vessel to cross the Atlantic Ocean.

-- The Savannah Visitors Center / Welcome Station (header photo) was erected in 1860, but not in use until 1865.
+– The Savannah Visitors Center / Welcome Station (header photo) was erected in 1860, but not in use until 1865.
 The “Passenger Depot” is a two story structure of red brick.
 Pilasters ornament the entrances facade to the building, and its windows are arched.
 These features give it an eclectic appearance of Greek revival and Italianate styles.
 Due to the Civil War, the glass and other materials needed to complete it were not available so the structure was boarded up to prevent it from deterioration.
 The structure was used as a passenger train station for over a hundred years.
-It is now the Welcome Station, better known at the Savannah Visitor Center for Savannah, Georgia tourists.
+It is now the Welcome Station, better known at the Savannah Visitors Center in downtown Savannah, Georgia (Martin Luther King Jr. Boulevard near Liberty Street).

 – One cannot come to Savannah without savoring Leopold’s Ice Cream.
 Founded in 1919 by three immigrant brothers from Greece — George, Peter, and Basil Leopold — today Peter’s son, Stratton Leopold and his wife Mary serve up “Good Things to Eat.
 Good Things to Drink™ — including the Leopold family’s secret formulas, which feature only the best quality ingredients.